yatyichung/yatyichung/README.md

 - ⚡ Fun fact: ...
 -->

-- 👩‍🎓 A graduate student from <strong>University of Toronto</strong> (I have a major in Communication, Culture, Information & Technology).
+- 👩‍🎓 Graduated from <strong>University of Toronto</strong> (I have a major in Communication, Culture, Information & Technology).
 - 💻 Currently pursing a <strong>Web Development graduate certification</strong> at <strong>Humber College</strong>.
 - ⚡ Fun fact<br>Got a probation warning during first year undergrad, BUT graduated my Honours Bachelor of Arts <strong>"WITH DISTINCTION"</strong>!!